 Broken File Association

 Another reason why Excel file won’t open is if the file association is broken.
 What this means is that the file doesn’t have a particular application associated with it.

 When you try to open such a file, Excel won’t open files because the PC doesn’t know which software to open the file.
 So if you have a broken file association, it could cause the problem of Excel not opening.

 Outdated or Corrupted Microsoft Office

 There are always new versions of Microsoft office available.
 If you’re using an old version, your file might not be compatible with the version.

 In such a case, Excel not opening because it doesn’t possess some of the features required to open the file.
-It could also be that Microsoft office is corrupt.
+It could also be that Microsoft office is corrupted.
 In such a case, Excel won’t open any file it should.

 Corrupt Excel File